EmiKib/NIMH-Intramural-Healthy-Volunteer-Dataset-Data-Privacy-Analysis/README.md

 - Alcohol Use Disorders Identification Test (AUDIT)	audit.tsv

 - Demographics	demographics.tsv
+    - Quasi-Identifers that together can be used to identify an individual :heavy_exclamation_mark:

 - Drug Use Questionnaire	drug_use.tsv
     - A sensitive attributes that could potentially be harming for the participant in an event of a data breach :heavy_exclamation_mark: